brandonzstride/kocaml-cubing/README.md

 **TODO urgent**:
 * All "Code improvement" TODOs are the most urgent because I value my code quality, and this project has no deadline.
-* Handle case when the same raw coordinate represented by two sym coordinates
+* Handle case when one raw coordinate is represented by more than one sym coordinate at the same time.
-  * Consider letting fixed moves return a list of resulting coordinates -- this will likely be very slow, however...
+  * Upon doing move when creating pruning tables, must search the equivalence class for the same raw coordinate.

 ---